-A picturesque route between Hengistbury Head main car park and Mudeford Spit
+A picturesque circular route between Hengistbury Head main car park and Mudeford Spit

-Tickets for the Hengistbury Head land train service are available from the guards or the ticket office next to the Hiker Cafe.
+Tickets for the Hengistbury Head land train service are available from the guards on the train.

-Land Rover from £10.00 - This service is for beach hut and Black House users to transport their luggage or equipment (booking required 24 hours in advance.
-Please call 01202 425517 or email us to book).
+- Land Rover £20.00.
+This service is for beach hut and Black House users to transport their luggage or equipment.
+Booking required at least 48 hours in advance, ideally 72 hours please.
+Please call 01202 425517 or email us to book.

 Please join us on Facebook or Twitter for our latest news, special offers and timetable updates.

 The train service runs on the scenic route between the main car park (BH6 4EN) and Mudeford Spit.

 Enjoy views of Christchurch Harbour and the Priory.
 There is a wide variety of habitats including heathland, grassland, scrub, woodland, freshwater wetland and coastland.

 On this ancient headland you will find places that are windy, sheltered, wet, dry, muddy, sandy, stony, sunny, shady, flat, steep and salty.

 These different conditions provide homes, food and water for many species of plants and animals.
 The headland has national and international wildlife protection.